nuramatov/dls_tgbot_project/README.md

 https://arxiv.org/abs/1508.06576 - Neural Style Transfer
 https://arxiv.org/abs/1703.10593 - CycleGAN
 ## Configuration
-Just create a .env file in the root folder with a single line:
+Just create a .env file in the root folder with your token in the single line like this:
 "0000000000:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"

 You may want to change the number of epochs per a NST request